Accounting 19 mins reading

 However, specific events can trigger a reassessment.

-For instance, transferring ownership or completing construction automatically sets a new base value, reflecting the property’s updated market worth.
+For instance, transferring ownership or completing construction automatically sets a new base value, reflecting the property’s updated market value.

 Additionally, county assessors rely on extensive data, including sales of comparable properties and adjustments for recent improvements, to ensure accurate valuations.
 This detailed process guarantees fair tax assessments, supporting county budgets while protecting property owners from unfair charges.